CUDA_DEVICE variable is ignored

 In general, one should use CUDA_VISIBLE_DEVICES

-#2 Updated by Felix Höfling almost 3 years ago
+#2 Updated by Felix Höfling about 3 years ago

 Thanks, it didn't know about CUDA_VISIBLE_DEVICES.
 It must have been